Released on: February 12, 2021

 Additionally, TWC's internal load balancer has been tweaked to achieve higher effectiveness when under extremely large loads of up to 400 concurrent users.

-Combined commit and update times on a 3 node TWC and Cassandra cluster.
+Combined commit and update times on a 3 node TWCloud and Cassandra cluster.

 Resource Usage Map